ABOUT STUDENT LIFE

 About Student Life

-The Offices of the Dean of Student Life strive to enhance your opportunities as a student to participate fully in the University experience.
+Student Life strives to enhance your opportunities as a student to participate fully in the University experience.
 We do this by providing you with information, services, programs and involvement opportunities that facilitate responsible life choices and promote awareness of yourself and of your community.
-Each of the program areas within the Offices of the Dean of Student Life has a specific mission, but one common goal: to provide education, outreach, and support to you.
+Each of the program areas within Student Life has a specific mission, but one common goal: to provide education, outreach, and support to you.
 Navigate through the dropdown to learn more about each office within Student Life.

 Diversity & Inclusion